zhendrikse/tdd/tdd-katas/vending-machine/vending-machine-python/instructions.md

 We should have our first passing test already!

-Next, let's try to get some can of coke:
+Next, let's write a test to get a can of coke.

 <details>
 <summary>Test for a can of coke</summary>